Mass Effect 3: Writing

 Mac Walters, who served as co-lead writer on Mass Effect 2 with Drew Karpyshyn, was the lead writer for Mass Effect 3.
 Karpyshyn departed from the series after Mass Effect 2 to work on Star Wars: The Old Republic.
 Hudson and Walters began the writing process by collaborating on a short story document that outlined all primary plot points.
 These high-level ideas were then disbursed to the rest of the team, who were each put in charge of specific character and story arcs.
 Staff members were also responsible for peer reviewing each other's work.
 Because prior games allowed players to choose from different outcomes, the writers had to account for many possible variables; however, in anticipation of this challenge, they preemptively locked in certain story arcs to ensure that all Mass Effect 3 playthroughs had at least some commonalities.
-In November 2011, a private beta of Mass Effect 3 was leaked onto Xbox Live, which allowed players to access unreleased plot details, and forced BioWare to alter some aspects of the story at the last minute.

-The overall narrative of Mass Effect 3 went through multiple redrafts before being finalized, and a number of ending sequences involving the Reapers were considered but ultimately abandoned.
-Early ideas for an ending included: Shepard being confronted by either Ashley or Kaidan after being willingly modified by Reaper technology, which would have echoed the character arc and downfall of Saren Arterius in the first Mass Effect; the Illusive Man transforming into a Reaper creature akin to Saren at the end of the first game for a final boss fight; and an ending revolving around the Reapers' attempts to stop organics from utilizing dark energy due to its cumulative entropic effect that would hasten the end of the universe, or to prevent the universe's inevitable descent into the opposite of the Big Bang by focusing their attention on organic species with biotic potential.
-One scrapped ending saw Shepard discover a Reaper queen that had been trapped somewhere in the Citadel and then be prompted with three choices on how to deal with the queen.
-These choices ended up being similar in nature to the choices offered by the Catalyst in the final game.
-According to Karpyshyn, another proposed ending involved luring the Reapers through the mass relays and detonating the entire network to wipe them out.
-The damaged relays would have isolated every galactic community from each other, which would provide the intended premise for a direct sequel.